JoacimWall/Visual-studio-multilingual-extension/README.md

 ### It has five main functions.

-* Synchronization of Resx and Resw files
+* Synchronization of language files
 * Translation of texts by Google translate or Microsoft translate
 * Export of translations into csv or xlsx file for final translation by external stakeholder
 * Import of final translations from external stakholder